-The physical addresses advance incrementally beginning at the virtual address 00000000h.
+The physical addresses advance incrementally beginning at the virtual address 000000h.
 It is virtual, because the physical nature of a DVD+RW device guarantees that no drive will ever be able to reach the sector with PSN = 0.
-Similarly, the media is made with a zone of protection in the groove.
-Consequently, the first sector which is required to exist, has PSN = 1D830h.
-As with DVD-ROM, the first user accessible sector has PSN = 30000h.
+The first sector which is required to exist, has PSN = 1D830h.
+As with DVD-ROM, the first user accessible sector has PSN = 030000h.
 The DVD+RW 120-mm one-sided disc has 4.70GB available to the user, while the two-sided disc has 9.40GB.
 The DVD+RW 80-mm one-sided disc has 1.46GB available to the user, while the two-sided disc has 2.92GB.